mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 ### Type Checking Algorithm

-The algorithm for performing type checking will traverse the AST and verify if each individual node has correct type.
-Generally speaking, the algorithm will be just a JavaScript translation of the definitions in the "Type rules" section from above.
+The algorithm for performing type checking will traverse the AST and verify if each individual node has correct type according to the type rules from section ["Type System"](#type-system).
+Generally speaking, the algorithm will be just a JavaScript translation of the definitions in the ["Type Rules"](#type-rules) section from above.

 Here are the basic rules that we will implement:

-1. Check if the condition of an if statement is of type boolean.
-In order to do that, we need to invoke the algorithm recursively and find out the type of the expression passed as condition of the conditional expression.
+1. Check if the condition of a conditional expression is of type `Bool`.
+In order to do that, we need to invoke the algorithm recursively and find out the type of the expression passed as condition of the conditional expression *(rule `4)`)*.
 2. Check if both the branches of conditional expression have the same type.
-Here we need to recursively find the types of both sub-expressions and compare them.
+Here we need to recursively find the types of both sub-expressions and compare them *(rule `4)`)*.
 3. Check if argument passed to a function is of the correct type.
-In this case we need to find the type of the expression passed as argument to the function and see if it matches with the declaration of the function.
+In this case we need to find the type of the expression passed as argument to the function and check if it matches with the declaration of the function *(rule `5)`)*.
 4. Check if the arguments of the built-in functions are of the correct type.
-The procedure is quite similar to 3.
+The procedure is quite similar to 3 *(rules `1)`, `2)` and `3)`)*.
 5. Verify if the types of the left and right side of an application match.
 We need to find the types of both terms recursively, just like for all other cases above.
-For instance, if we have function of type `Nat → Bool`, we can only apply it to an argument of type `Nat`.
+For instance, if we have function of type `Nat → Bool`, we can only apply it to an argument of type `Nat` *(rule `6)`)*.

 Obviously, an important part of the type checking algorithm is the type comparison.
 Lets peek at its implementation: